Cascade Parent Partnership K-8

 Come play games with us!
 We will be learning new games, relearn old ones, and spending time playing fun games as a group.
 This is a great opportunity for your student to get some social interaction in a safe space with Jennifer.

-NOTE: Electives serve students within the grade band only
+Note: This class is not HCC/AL eligible.
+Electives serve students within the grade band only

 Instructor: Jennifer